-Let us look at some of the applications of this effect in our day to day life.
+Let us look at some applications of this effect in our day-to-day life.

 The field generated by an electromagnet is powerful it can easily crush a can without even touching, the can look at how the can have deformed, the can is placed inside a coil and when the coil is energized the can try to bend in the shape of the magnetic lines of force, deforming the can further by applying more force can compress the can into a flat disc.

 The garbage we throw sometimes contains metals which can be recycled, and some metals that might take many years to biodegrade hence we use a huge electromagnet connected to the end of a crane and swing it across the garbage, all-metal object get attracted and stick to the electromagnet and can easily be separated within seconds, when all the metals are lifted up the crane will then de-energize and the metals are collected at a separate place.
 Before the invention of electromagnets, permanent magnets were used to do the same job, where the metal objects were removed manually.

 Related Physics Articles:

 Stay tuned with BYJU’S to learn more about other Physics related concepts.